pstolarz/sprops/README.md

 a simple transactions support with the header in `./inc/sprops/trans.h`, implemented as a wrapper around the write access API.

-Apart from the transactions the API provides a handy way for modification of a specific scope (block of configuration) inside a larger configuration file.
+Apart from the transactions, the API provides a handy way for modification of a specific scope (block of configuration) inside a larger configuration file.
-This may be useful in terms of performance (in case of really huge files) or if a modifying caller is interested only in a specific block of configuration, which is managed by it, and didn't care about the rest.
+This may be useful in terms of performance (in case of really huge files) or if a modifying caller is interested only in a specific block of configuration, which is managed by it, and doesn't care about the rest.

 License
 -------